jwhite37/csc253Project/REPORT.md

 - Many functions are built in (and many not yet explored by us) to build out other 'views' of the data from the original submissions.
 - The Python API allows us to write very clean analysis code and transformations from one data set to another.

-To get session, we decide to use Google's metric which is to use half an hour as the threshhold.

-To present our analitical result we decided to use difflib and ctree package
-###DiffLib
+###Data Analysis
+We organized our data into sessions, each session is a bunch of submissions that are no further than half an hour apart.

+The first step to understand difference is to see it, so we utilize difflib and ctree to show changes in code over submitions.

+####DiffLib

 In the web interface we've included view of the Diffs between each submission in a session.